weihanlau/Trayopia/README.md

 #### Photograph positions

-Trayopia uses seven photographs per drawer.
+Trayopia uses seven photographs per drawer*.

 1. **Reference:** Centre the drawer beneath the camera so that all ArUco markers are visible.
 This image defines the layout of the final composite. **IMPORTANT**: Make sure that *all* 8 ArUco markers are visible in the reference image, but not in subsequent images.
 2. **Top left**